Last 2 journalists working for Australian media leave China

 Relations between China and Australia were already strained by Australia outlawing covert interference in politics and banning communications giant Huawei from supplying critical infrastructure.
 They have worsened since the Australian government called for an independent inquiry into the origins of and international responses to the coronavirus pandemic.

+Australia's journalist union, Media Entertainment and Arts Alliance, said China was no longer safe for foreign reporters.

+"These outrageous attacks on press freedom place any foreign correspondents reporting from China at risk,” union president Marcus Strom said in a statement.

-Birtles told reporters at Sydney airport that his departure was a “whirlwind and ... not a particularly good experience.”
+Birtles told reporters at Sydney's airport that his departure was a “whirlwind and ... not a particularly good experience.”

 Smith told his newspaper: “The late-night visit by police at my home was intimidating and unnecessary and highlights the pressure all foreign journalists are under in China right now.”

-Smith said at the airport he had felt “a little bit” threatened in China.
+Smith said at the airport that he had felt “a little bit” threatened in China.

 “It’s so good to be home, so happy, I can’t say any more at the moment, it’s such a relief to be home, so really happy,” Smith said.